High Road to China (film): Reception

 Patrick O'Malley I'm very fond of ...
 There were actors at that point who had left a series and started a feature career, but there was no one at that point who was trying to do both at the same time.
 So that was unique.
 It also made the jury rather tough, because a lot of people didn't see it that way, so I was walking into an arena where that wasn't accepted.
 But it's a good movie.
 It holds up.

 Aerofiles, a historical aviation website, considered the film as "Strictly mediocre, with substandard action scenes and the flattest dialogue this side of the Great Wall."
 Aviation film historian Christian Santoir said: "Arriving two years after 'Raiders of the Lost Ark', 'Raiders of the End of the World' was in the same vein, despite certain missing qualities."
 Film historian Stephen Pendo found High Road to China "... notable mainly for its aviation sequences, for it lacks character and plot development."

 C.J.
 Henderson reviewed High Road to China in The Space Gamer No. 63.
 Henderson commented that "Unless one is looking for a pleasant, harmless, non-sexy, non-violent, disinteresting film to take the grandparents to its best to pass this one by."

 Christopher John reviewed High Road to China in Ares Magazine #14 and commented that "At best, it's cute, and somewhat endearing, but it's not what people who expect another Raider have in mind.
 Aside from its breath-taking photography, it is a simple movie which the media people have tried to target for the wrong audience."

 Honors

 High Road to China was nominated for the 1984 Saturn Award as Best Fantasy Film, while Bess Armstrong was nominated as Best Actress at the Academy of Science Fiction, Fantasy and Horror Films Festival.

 Home media

-High Road to China was released on DVD by Umbrella Entertainment in February 2012.
+High Road to China was released on DVD in Australia by Umbrella Entertainment in February 2012.
 In February 2013, Umbrella Entertainment released the film on Blu-ray.